-Contributions are reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions.
-Expenses are reported as decreases in net assets without donor restrictions.
+Contributions are reported as increases in net assets without donor restrictions when received, unless use of the related assets is limited by donor-imposed restrictions.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.
 Restricted contributions whose restrictions are met in the same reporting period are recorded as without donor restrictions.